 2. Uruguay

-Top of the safest countries in South America, Uruguay is famed for its political stability and relative lack of violent crime.
+Second of the safest countries in South America, Uruguay is famed for its political stability and relative lack of violent crime.
+On a global level, it’s 5th best for lack of ongoing conflict, just below Singapore.

 The GDP per capita is much higher than some of its neighbours, so there’s less of a need for people to survive via desperate means.
 Education levels are high, and the climate is mild.